pp4rs/2024-uzh-installation-guide/docs/textEditor.md

 The main advantages for us are that it includes support for debugging, embedded Git control and GitHub, syntax highlighting, intelligent code completion, and many useful plugins - all of which make our lives much easier.

 !!!
 Note "Department Managed Laptops"
-    If your laptop is managed by the department, VS Code is most likely already installed on your device.
-If not, search for "Software Center" and install VS Code.
+    If your laptop is managed by the department, Visual Studio Code is most likely already installed on your device.
+If not, search for "Software Center" and install it.
+(Visual Studio Code = VS Code)

 ## Installing VS Code on Mac